maciekstrach01/ToDo/README.md

 # To Do

 The programme is a simple task management system.
 It includes a main menu with options to: show tasks, add a task, delete a task, exit the program.
 It allows the user to add, delete and view tasks in different categories such as homework, business, personal, health, educational, social and professional tasks.
-Tasks are stored in text files corresponding to the categories.The programme includes appropriate data validation.
+Tasks are stored in text files corresponding to the categories.
+The programme includes appropriate data validation.

 ## Screenshots